 Because stablecoins are almost always pegged to a target price, it is ideal for them to revolve around that price.
 Most stablecoins are pegged to the 1 USD price or another fiat currency (like Japanese Yen, Chinese Yuan, etc).

 ARTH, however, is price pegged to the Global Measurement Unit (GMU).
-For simplicity purposes, ARTH's initial target price is set at 1 USD worth of GMU.
-From here, as GMU changes, so will ARTH’s peg.
+For simplicity purposes, ARTH's initial target price was set at 1 USD worth of GMU.
+From here, as GMU changed over time, ARTH’s peg was updated to $2 at the time of ARTH 2.0 Launch, signifying the rise in inflation amongst other things.
 As the pegged price is used as an anchor, if the current value of the ARTH falls on either side of the target price, the protocol either re-collateralizes or performs buybacks to meet the target price.